NoroffFEU/development-platforms/Firebase-Case-Study.md

 Although Firebase is not Open Source, many of its features are.
 This is done for increased transparency and to build a stronger developer community.
 Open Source components from Firebase include SDKs, libraries and samples, all posted on their Github.
 Unless you plan to build something that outlives or rivals Google, I will not personally worry about Firebase´s closed source.
-Very large companies may however benefit from building their own infrastructure using open-source alternatives, to ensure independence.
+Very large companies may however benefit from building their infrastructure using open-source alternatives, to ensure independence.

-## NoSQL Database
+## Only NoSQL Database

 Firebase does not offer SQL databases, and you will have to use the NoSQL database they provide.
 This can be both good and bad, depending on your data and structure.
 It is however important to be vigilant when constructing your NoSQL database.
 The topic of databases deserves its own section and is discussed further [Here](#database).

 # Strengths

-## Easy Startup
+## Easy Initialization

 The primary benefit of Firebase contra no BaaS or another BaaS provider is that it handles challenging and time-consuming tasks for you, so you can focus on advancing your front end rapidly and with no cost until your application is already highly trafficked.

 For reference, the so-called Spark plan allows 50k monthly active users and 50k documents read from the Firestore database each month for free and the equivalent of 20M messages stored.
 Should however your reads and writes to the database contain videos or images, you will likely reach various limits of data transfer faster.
 The general impression I am getting here is that by the time you need to worry about costs, you should have enough users to not have to worry about the costs.

+Setting up a project is not very challenging, and you can have a front end connected to a database within minutes.
+We will go through the steps for connecting to a database [later](#creating-a-firebase-project)

 ## Well documented